Education and Research

-If you have been looking for a brokerage firm then you may have heard of Tastyworks.
-Tastyworks recently entered the broker world and is part of online financial network Tastytrade.
+If you have been looking for a brokerage firm, then you may have heard of Tastytrade.
+Tastytrade is a broker that ranks well for options traders.
 Read here to find out if this broker fits your trading style.

-Although Tastyworks doesn’t offer mutual funds, it does have futures trading.
-The commission is $1.25 per contract, and here, the charge is applied to both sides.
-There is a clearing fee of 30¢ per contract, and exchange fees are also passed through.
+The commission for futures trading is $1.25 per contract.
+Again, there’s no commission to close.
+There is a clearing fee of 30¢ per contract and exchange fees are passed onto traders.

 Software and Other Fees